canjs/canjs/view/parser/parser.markdown

 @function can.view.parser

-Parse HTML and mustache tokens.
+Parse HTML and stache tokens.

-@param {String|Object} html A mustache and html string to parse or an intermediate object the represents a previous parsing.
+@param {String|Object} html A stache and html string to parse or an intermediate object the represents a previous parsing.
 @param {Object}  handler An object of function call backs.
 @param {Boolean} [returnIntermediate=false] If true, returns a JS object representation of the parsing.